bjartwolf/rx-streams/README.md

+# Testing this out
+Just run

+node tryObservableToStream

+or

+node tryStreamToObservable

+Both test-data streams are set to end after 3000 ms

 # From Rx to node streams and back
 This is just work in progress.
 My plan is to do use-case by use-case until my brain explodes.
 The simplest ones are ok, the harder use-cases might require some thinking, and the two different streams implementations might turn out to have inconsistencies that will be hard to smooth out without creating leaky abstractions.